dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/gidNumber_equal_100.png "Screenshot")

-All users entries within the whole DIT having a gidNumber value greater then 1023:
+All users entries within the whole DIT having a gidNumber value greater than 1023:

 ![](images/gidNumber_greater_than_1023.png "Screenshot")